ashishshah1995/Spring-Framework/README.md

 Popular framework for building enterprise java application, it is simple and lightweight, gives large number of helper class for build application.

-# PRIMARY FUNCTIONS of Spring Container are as follows
+# Primary functions of Spring Container are as follows
-1- Create and Manage objects (Inversion of control - Outscource creation and management of objects) 2- Inject object dependencied (Dependency Injection - loose coupling)
+1- Create and Manage objects (Inversion of control - Outscource creation and management of objects)

+2- Inject object dependencied (Dependency Injection - loose coupling)

 # Configuring Spring Container

  There are 3 ways for configuration of Spring Container.
 In this project I have used XML configuration file.

 1- XML configuration file

 2- Java annotation

 3- Java source code

 # Spring Development process